cognifog-eu/iot-edge-gw/README.md

 sudo nmcli con up Hotspot
 ```

-Once the AP is setup, you can also use “nmtui” to edit your settings, like upgrading the security, for example.
+Once the Raspberry Pi is configured as an AP, *nmtui* tool can also be used to edit the main settings, like upgrading the security, for example.
 In there, you can see and edit your configuration easily, without having to find all the commands parameters.
 Here is the command to open this tool:

 `sudo nmtui`